“To Leap is our duty, we Leap for the love of the Earth.”

 Mien didn’t hesitate to tell her, “You move on, but there is no guarantee to where you will go or if you will go.
 There is no guide to retrieve you, and the world of the Living is a very dangerous place for a soul.”

-“Your mom thought you were meant for more things than to just move on.
+“Your mother thought you were meant for more things than to move on.
 She loves you, and she will sit here with the moth for a while.
-It will bring her joy, just as you did.”
+It will bring her joy as you did.”

 “You can’t possibly mean me.
 I caused my mother nothing but grief.”
-Friedel crossed her arms.
+She crossed her arms.

-Mien leaned over and whispered in her ear, “She certainly looks happy now.”
+Mien whispered in her ear, “She certainly looks happy now.”

 Mrs. McBride seemed to agree as she leaned over the countertop watching the little insect walk along the rim of the mug.